-Being dazzled by the brilliance of everything your favourite artist does is inherent to the concept of ‘stanning’ them – even when they're not, actually, all that breathtaking.
+Being dazzled by the brilliance of everything your favorite artist does is inherent to the concept of 'stanning' them—even when they're not, actually, all that breathtaking.
 Without a doubt, there are elements of delusion embedded in stanning, but this delusion is armed with a sense of righteousness and protectiveness.
-Deeply devoted fan culture is one built upon fans recognising and celebrating the success of their favourite artists.
+Deeply devoted fan culture is one built upon fans recognizing and celebrating the success of their favorite artists.
 So what does it mean to stan a musician who fails to succeed in almost every way possible?
 Where there’s a failed pop star, there are no doubt an army of stans lying in their wake, deflated by their idol’s fall from grace.

 I did, at one point, re-name myself GEORGE KILLS on Twitter which, looking back with hindsight, was probably not my wisest decision.
-Although it may sound cliche to say, there is an connection between gay, male pop music fans and the musicians we adore.
-We often see ourselves in our favourite pop stars and sometimes, defending them can also feel like defending yourself; they’ve helped form your identity, after all.
-“I think gay men that love pop music can’t be casual listeners,” Sami Baker, a self-confessed pop fanatic and Becky G stan argues.
-“So when we stan someone, we stan hard.”
+Although it may sound clichéd, there is a connection between gay, male pop music fans and the musicians we adore.
+We often see ourselves in our favorite pop stars and, sometimes, defending them can also feel like defending yourself; they’ve helped form your identity, after all.
+"I think gay men that love pop music can’t be casual listeners," Sami Baker, a self-confessed pop fanatic and Becky G stan argues.
+"So when we stan someone, we stan hard."

 "I think female pop stars in particular mean so much to gay men," Adam agrees.
 "As kids, before we even know why it is we’re different, we can feel so alienated and intimidated by traditional masculinity, that when we see these amazing women fully embracing something that’s not hyper-masculine with such confidence and power, I think it makes us feel safe.”

-The failure of your favourite artist can be a heavy cross to bear.
-Like Sami, you can look on the bright side; where Becky G failed as a commercial pop star, she’s traversed successfully into Latin pop, performing at last year's Latin Music Awards with Bad Bunny.
+The failure of your favorite artist can be a heavy cross to bear.
+Like Sami, you can look on the bright side—where Becky G failed as a commercial pop star, she’s traversed successfully into Latin pop, performing at last year's Latin Music Awards with Bad Bunny.
 And Tinashe is still relatively successful, having finally releasing her mythical second album Joyride while also debuting as a contestant on Dancing With The Stars in the US.
-But I don’t think you ever get over your first impression of your favourite artist; there’s the promise of something great on the horizon for them, and when that doesn’t happen, it can be devastating – presumably as much, if not more for them, as it is for their fans.
+But I don’t think you ever get over your first impression of your favorite artist; there’s the promise of something great on the horizon for them, and when that doesn’t happen, it can be devastating—presumably as much, if not more for them, as it is for their fans.

-Everything Kills did was un-touchable because I was fighting for both her and myself.
-This goes for Adam with Tinashe, and Sami with Becky G. These women helped from an intrinsic part of our identities as young, gay men finding their place in the world.
-Maybe we originally tried to find validation for ourselves in their success – maybe, if people could listen to our favourite pop star, they could listen to us too
+Everything Kills did was untouchable because I was fighting for both her and myself.
+This goes for Adam with Tinashe and Sami with Becky G. These women helped from an intrinsic part of our identities as young, gay men finding their place in the world.
+Maybe we originally tried to find validation for ourselves in their success—maybe, if people could listen to our favorite pop star, they could listen to us too

 I sometimes still think about Natalia Kills.
-That makes it sound like she’s dead, which she isn’t, but following her (very, very good) second album, Trouble, which bombed and that career-ruining live television controversy a few years ago, Natalia Kills is no more.
-She’s still around – she wrote Rihanna’s best Anti single “Kiss It Better,” was nominated for a Grammy because of it – and still writes for other artists.
+That makes it sound like she’s dead, which she isn’t, but following her (very, very good) second album, Trouble, which bombed, and that career-ruining live television controversy a few years ago, Natalia Kills is no more.
+She’s still around—she wrote Rihanna’s best Anti single "Kiss It Better" and was nominated for a Grammy because of it—and still writes for other artists.
 But she dropped her stage moniker and now goes by a combination of her nickname and adopted married surname: Teddy Sinclair.

 You can find George on Twitter.